 Taxpayer association representative

 A practicing lawyer for many years, Robert Lancefield has operated his own civil law practice and worked in the legal department of Consolidated Freightways.
 In addition, he has been active for the past 40 years in real estate property management.
 As a private trustee of two very complex, inter-generational trusts with difficult management issues, he says he supports transparency in the management and oversight of “other people’s money.”
 Rob’s community activities include board membership on the Charter Oak Foundation, which makes grants to at-risk youth.
 He is a member of Taxpayers for Common Sense.
-His service on the committee began in 2010 and he is currently serving a third term.

 Ellen Saliba has more than 30 years of financial and operational experience in the computer industry and a history of volunteer service.
 Formerly a manager with Sun Microsystems and Digital Equipment Corp., she now works as an independent consultant, assisting Silicon Valley companies with financial and operational management issues.
 A Los Altos resident, Ellen served on the city’s Financial Advisory and Ad Hoc Grant Writing committees.
 She has been board president of the National Charity League and served on the board of Trustees of Babson College, where she earned a bachelor’s degree in accounting and a master’s in business administration.
-She began service on the committee in 2014.